-TÜV NORD CERT independently verifies EU ETS emissions reports and assesses whether they comply with the relevant EU requirements.
+TÜV NORD CERT independently audits EU ETS emissions and allocation reports and assesses whether they comply with the relevant EU requirements.

-All companies that operate installations or handle flights listed in Annex I of the Accreditation and Verification Regulation to the European Emissions Trading Directive 2003/87/EC Implementing Regulations (EU) 2018/2067 and 2020/2084.
-Operators of energy generation plants, manufacturing industry (e.g. mineral oil refineries, manufacturers of ferrous and non-ferrous metals, companies in the ceramics and chemical industry or paper manufacturers) and aircraft operators (incl.
-EU CORSIA reports).
+All companies that operate installations or flights listed in Annex I of the Accreditation and Verification Regulation (EU) 2018/2067 to the European Emissions Trading Directive 2003/87/EC.
+Operators of energy generation facilities, manufacturing industries (e.g., petroleum refineries, producers of ferrous and non-ferrous metals, companies in the ceramics and chemical industries, or paper manufacturers), and aircraft operators (including EU CORSIA reports).

-In addition to fulfilling legal requirements, the carbon footprint of your company can be calculated and verified in accordance with the international standard DIN EN ISO 14064 based on the data to be collected annually by considering a few other emission sources.
+In addition to meeting legal requirements, the carbon footprint of your company can be calculated based on the data collected annually by considering a few additional emission sources and verified in accordance with the international standard DIN EN ISO 14064.

 This means: